Payment Card Industry Data Security Standards (PCI DSS)

 Airlines have demanded that IATA support their own internal compliance project by making the BSP card sales channel PCI DSS compliant.
 The project also includes making compliant the industry communication channels.
 In addition, IATA addresses issues where card number is used as FOID (Form of Identification) or as FOP (Form of Payment), and develops recommendations for self-service devices (airline kiosks deployed at airports and other locations) that are using card numbers as FOID or support card payments.

-How airlines can become PCI DSS compliant
+How airlines and Travel Agents can become PCI DSS compliant

 You will find all relevant information about PCI DSS on the following websites: